 Irish thinking

-What do you get when filling spaces full of tree planters, ecologists, foresters, farmers, and nature protagonists?
-Click the pics for clues.
+What do you get when filling spaces full of tree planters, ecologists, foresters, farmers, and nature protagonists at an inclusive conference and summer school on the west coast of Ireland ?

 Big tent/small barn ag

 Groundswell and Carbon Calling are two farming conferences where big names, big kit, big ideas and innovative ‘pilot’ sessions seek to share information en masse.
-So many fresh ways ‘to do’ knowledge exchange without rolling out the top 15% quartile progressive operators in the field.
+So many fresh ways ‘to do’ knowledge exchange without [always] rolling out the top 15% quartile progressives in the field.
 (Apply for details)

 Party fringe beavers